Jump to:Page Content

 HKS offers combined medical degrees with Harvard and UCSF Medical Schools.
 Normally, students enroll in medical school first and complete three years of study there prior to attending HKS.
 All concurrent medical students must apply to either the MPP or MPA/ID program unless they meet the specific admissions criteria for the HKS two-year MPA degree.

 In addition to Harvard and UCSF School of Medicine, other US medical schools may be approved on a case-by-case basis.
+Interested applicants should be in touch with the Associate Dean for Degree Programs and Student Affairs for more information on the process.

 Concurrent degrees are also available from the following Harvard schools: